microsoft/knowledge-extraction-recipes-forms/Pipelines/Azure_Functions/README.md

 ## Example pipelines using Azure Functions

-- [`python_durable_functions`](python_durable_functions/README.md) - an end-to-end workflow including OpenCV image processing and postprocessing on Azure Functions for Python
+- [`python_durable_functions`](python_durable_functions/README.md) - an end-to-end workflow including OpenCV image processing and post-processing on Azure Functions for Python

 Back to the [pipelines overview](../README.md)